BelieveMko/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This directory contains tasks for C - Variables, if, else, while
+This directory contains the  task for C - Variables, if, else, while